JasonLocklin/Dissertation/SA/Results.md

 test-trials, the overall mean saccadic change is -18% (95% CI of (-0.22, -0.13)).
-This change represents 60% of the perturbation distance, which is in line with the typical effect size that has been found in the literature [tk].
+This change represents 60% of the perturbation distance, which is in line with the typical effect size that has been found in the literature [@Hopp2004].
 Given this, the results based on all trials, rather than just test trials, are taken to provide a more reasonable measure of the effect, and is used in the remainder of this analysis.

 TODO: [fig:Adaptation] goes about here.
 Caption: Figure depicts the mean degree of adaptation observed in each block.
-Panel (a) is based on only test trials (i.e., those trials where no target purturbation is displayed), while panel (b) is calculated from all available trials, including non-test trials.
+Panel (a) is based on only test trials (i.e., those trials where no target perturbation is displayed), while panel (b) is calculated from all available trials, including non-test trials.
 For (a), blocks 1, 3, and 4 produced significant group change in saccade length (
 $t( 30 ) = -2.53$, $\text{p} < 0.05$,
 $t( 19 ) = -2.58$, $\text{p} < 0.05$,
 and $t( 21 ) = -3.07$, $\text{p} < 0.01$, respectively),
 while block 2 did not reach significance (
 $t( 24 ) = -1.8$, $\text{p} = 0.084$).
-Sparcity of data
+Sparsity of data
 for test trials required further analysis with all trials in order to quantify the degree of adaptation reliably.
 All four blocks of (b) demonstrated significant adaptation (